What are Mac ads? Why are you seeing unwanted advertisements on your Mac? What can you do to remove Mac ads?

 - Your bookmarks.

 In order to protect your privacy online you will need to mask your identity and hide your traffic with encryption.
-The only capable services to do that are VPN software.
-Below, we have added two suggested VPN programs which can mask your identity and protect it from cookies and other tracking technologies:
+The only capable service to do that is VPN software for Mac.